A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Experiments

 \subsection{Experimental Setup}

-\subsubsection{\textbf{Evaluation Metrics}}
+\subsubsection{Evaluation Metrics}

-Following \cite{sankar2020groupim, zhang2022gbert}, we use two widely adopted evaluation metrics to evaluate the performance of PEGA: recall at rank K(R@K) and normalized discounted cumulative gain (NDCG) at rank K(N@K) where K=$\left\{10, 20, 50\right\}$.
-In addition, we use Value Improvement Percentage (VIP) to measure the value improvement percentage of our method against other compared methods.
+Following \citep{sankar2020groupim}, two widely adopted evaluation metrics are used to evaluate the performance of PEGA: recall at rank K(R@K) and NDCG at rank K(N@K) where K=$\left\{20, 50\right\}$.
+In addition, Value Improvement Percentage (VIP) is used to measure the value improvement percentage of PEGA compared to other methods.

 The datasets are split into training, validation, and testing sets according to the proportion of 8:1:1.
-We performed 5-fold cross-validation for each dataset to avoid any biases.
-As the data are not normally distributed, we adopted the permutation test \cite{nichols2002nonparametric} for significance tests.
+Five-fold cross-validation is performed for each dataset to avoid any biases.
+Since the data are not normally distributed, the permutation test \citep{nichols2002nonparametric} is adopted for significance tests.

-\subsubsection{\textbf{Implementations}}
+\subsubsection{Implementations}

-We reproduce the models mentioned above and use the grid search method to obtain optimal hyperparameters.
-Specifically, we search the learning rate and dropout rate in $\left\{0.01, 0.001, 1e-4\right\}$ and $\left\{0, 0.3, 0.5, 0.7\right\}$, respectively.
-In PEGA, the latent dimension $d$, the number of MLP attention layers $L$ and the balance coefficient $\lambda$ are fixed as 256, 2 and 0.3, respectively.
-We adopt the Adam optimizer for all models and sample 5 negative items for each ground truth item.
+The models mentioned above are reproduced, and the grid search method is used to obtain optimal hyperparameters.
+Specifically, the learning rate and dropout rate are searched in $\left\{0.01, 0.001, 1e-4\right\}$ and $\left\{0, 0.3, 0.5, 0.7\right\}$, respectively.
+In PEGA, the latent dimension $d$, the balance coefficient of personality attention weights $\gamma$, the weight of the user ranking loss $\mu$, and the balance coefficient of personality and preference $\lambda$ are fixed as 256, 0.5, 0.5, and 0.3, respectively.
+The Adam optimizer is adopted for all models, and 5 negative items are sampled for each ground truth item.
+All experiments are conducted on a single Nvidia GeForce RTX 4090 GPU with PyTorch implementations on the Linux platform.